 - The amount of equity they obtain through their investments

-By contrast, PE firms often take a majority stake—50% ownership or more—in mature companies operating in traditional industries.
-PE firms usually invest in established businesses that are deteriorating because of inefficiencies.
+Private equity investment firms often take a majority stake—50% ownership or more—in mature companies operating in traditional industries.
+PE firms usually invest in established businesses that are deteriorating because of operational inefficiencies.
 The assumption is that once those inefficiencies are corrected, the businesses could become profitable.
 This is changing a little as PE firms increasingly buy out VC-backed tech companies.

 To raise the money needed to invest in companies, VC firms open a fund and ask for commitments from limited partners.
 Using this process, they're able to draw from a pool of money that they invest into promising private companies with high growth potential.
 As companies grow, they go through different stages of the venture capital ecosystem.
 VC firms usually focus on one or two VC funding stages, which impacts how they invest.

-If a company a VC firm has invested in is successfully acquired or goes public, the firm makes a profit and distributes returns to the limited partners that invested in its fund.
-The firm could also make a profit by selling some of its shares to another investor in what’s called the secondary market.
+If a company a VC firm has invested in is successfully acquired or goes public through the IPO process, the firm makes a profit and distributes returns to the limited partners that invested in its fund.
+The firm could also make a profit by selling some of its shares to another investor on what’s called the secondary market.

 Examples of VC-backed companies

 - Juul: The San Francisco-based manufacturer of e-cigarettes and nicotine products